realpython/python-guide/docs/scenarios/scrape.rst

     <div title="buyer-name">Carson Busses</div>
     <span class="item-price">$29.95</span>

-Knowing this we can create the correct XPath query and use the lxml ``xpath`` function like this:
+Knowing this we can create the correct XPath query and use the :module:`lxml` ``xpath`` function like this:

 .. code-block:: python